johnpuddephatt/hidinginplainsight/src/cinemas/the-colleseum.md

 address: Cookridge Street
 description: The gothic-revival Coliseum opened in 1885 as concert hall with a capacity of over 3,000.
 In 1905 New Century Pictures converted it for film screenings, with reduced capacity.
-It was the first picture hall to be licensed.
 The Gaumont organisation took it over in 1928, making further changes.
 The cinema closed in 1961, and was used for film, TV, then inevitably, bingo.
 It was renovated as a music venue in 2001, and has remained so since.
 description_extended: >-
   The Coliseum was the first picture hall to be licensed.
 A man called Sydney Carter first hired the theatre for a short season of projections, then he